 Cheltenham Badlands Closed 2, Caledon, Ontario, Canada, June 2015

-There has been a rapid increase in visitors every year since I’ve been photographing the badlands.
-Not everyone has treated the fragile landmark with proper respect; I’ve even witnessed individuals riding their bikes up and down the hills and gullies.
+There has been a rapid increase in visitors every year since I’ve been visiting.
+Not everyone has treated the fragile landmark with proper respect; I’ve witnessed individuals riding their bikes up and down the hills and gullies.
 As a result, it was fenced off and closed to the public at the end of May 2015 to stop further damage while a conservation plan is being developed.
 More information about the closure is available at http://caledonbrucetrail.ca/badlands/

 All is not lost for us badlands photographers.
 The image above is one example of the kind of photos that can still be made without trespassing into the fenced-off areas.